UDST/pandana/docs/source/installation.rst

 Installation
 ============

 Pandana is a Python package that includes a C++ extension for numerical operations.

 Standard installation
 ------------------------------

-As of March 2021, binary installers are provided for Mac, Linux, and Windows through both PyPI and Conda Forge.
+Binary installers are provided for Mac, Linux, and Windows through both PyPI and Conda Forge when the corresponding release artifacts are available.

 You can install Pandana using Pip::